-It was Jim and Jill Searle of the Norfolk Country Sailing Base in Ludham who helped us find the boats that starred in the BBC adaptation of Coot Club and The Big Six set on the Norfolk Broads.
-Jill has kindly sent me a copy of this photo taken of Lullaby just after she was chosen to play the Teasel.
+Jim and Jill Searle of the Norfolk Country Sailing Base in Ludham helped us find traditional boats for the BBC adaptation of Coot Club and The Big Six set on the Norfolk Broads.
+Jill kindly sent me a copy of this photo taken of Lullaby just after she was chosen to play the Teasel back in 1983.
 Her costume consisted of a false transom, which is still at Hunter’s Yard in Ludham today.

-Roger said that he spent six days last summer trying to find places Arthur Ransome visited that had not changed since the 1930′s for his photographs but said that was difficult.
-What he did find was the Titmouse at Hunter’s Yard
+Roger said that he spent six days trying to find places Arthur Ransome visited that had not changed since the 1930’s.
+He found it difficult.
+What he did discover was the dinghy used to play Titmouse in the BBC TV series.
+She can still be visited at Hunter’s Yard.

 Back in 1983 we were hugely helped by a number of Norfolk boatmen who knew the broads well.